superbay/knowledge/rails4way/chapter7.markdown

 1 ploymorhpic always with belongs_to
 2 belongs_to Model have type and id, which are imageable_type, imageable_id
+3 as in ActiveRecord always used while there is polymorphic

 ```ruby
 class CreatePictures < ActiveRecord::Migration